Vintage advice from the 1920s era –

 EYES – Seldom requires makeup

-CHEEKS – Rouge may be applied quite freely, concentrating the color at the lower edges, blending into the natural tone of the skin towards the nose.
+CHEEKS – Rouge may be applied quite freely, concentrating on the lower edges.Blend into the natural tone of the skin towards the nose.

-LIPS – Apply lipstick carefully, following the lines of the lips to enhance the natural expression.
+LIPS – Apply lipstick carefully.
+Follow the lines of the lips to enhance the natural expression.

 Develop your own Type – Mona Lisa Type

-LIPS – Apply lipstick freely following the natural lines. the upper lip may be very slightly accentuated in color.
+LIPS – Apply lipstick freely along natural lines.
+Upper lip may be very slightly accentuated in color.

 Makeup is not a matter of conforming to fixed principles.
-Successful makeup depends largely upon the proper use of carefully chosen shades of powder, rouge and lipstick.
+Successful makeup depends largely upon the proper use of shades of powder, rouge and lipstick.

 That’s all !